Averroes Ai Automated Visual inspection software

 3D systems output point clouds or depth maps, enabling in-depth geometry analysis, 3D modeling, and predictive maintenance insights when paired with analytics software.

-When to Use 2D vs. 3D in Visual Inspection
+When to Use 2D Vision vs 3D Vision in Visual Inspection

 • You’re checking labels, barcodes, or printed text